flightctl/flightctl-python-client/docs/RepoSpecType.md

 # RepoSpecType

-RepoSpecType is the type of the repository
+RepoSpecType is the type of the repository.

 ## Enum